Need help during the Hackathon?

 Computer Science and Engineering

-Each category has a weighted percentage that will be used to calculate the final score for each team.
+For the prizes awarded by the Hackathon judges, each category has a weighted percentage that will be used to calculate the final score for each team.

 Category | Weight | Description |